 The relationships in Equation 2 show the three major noise paths to the clock.
 The first is the noise presented at the input to the linear regulator, which is reduced by the Power Supply Rejection Ratio (“PSRR”) of the regulator.
-This illustrates why so many manufacturers are working to improve the high frequency PSRR of next-generation LDOs.
-The second noise path is from the regulator’s internal noise to the regulator output.
+This illustrates why so many manufacturers are working to improve the high-frequency PSRR of next-generation LDOs.
+The second noise path is from the regulator’s internal noise to the regulator’s output.
 The third and less frequently discussed path is due to current variations at the output of the linear regulator interacting with the impedance present at the output of the regulator, which is also the input power to the clock.
 This is especially significant if other dynamic loads are connected to the same regulator.

 One of the more complex issues associated with measuring a clock’s performance is determining and then presenting the clock with appropriate noise voltages and currents.
 This is a major shortcoming in some of the recently published articles on the subject[i].

-This article will demonstrate the effects of and the sensitivities to these noise paths, as well as providing some general guidelines for streamlining the power requirements in order to optimize the performance of the clock.
+This article will demonstrate the effects of and the sensitivities to these noise paths, as well as provide some general guidelines for streamlining the power requirements in order to optimize the performance of the clock.

-Measuring the noise
+Measuring the Noise

-For the examples in this article we are using a low cost, off the shelf, 3.3V, 125MHz CMOS SMD clock.
+For the examples in this article, we are using a low-cost, off-the-shelf, 3.3V, 125MHz CMOS SMD clock.
 This frequency is low enough to be fairly common and relatively inexpensive while offering a sensitivity that is high enough to be interesting.
 Since the CMOS oscillator is designed to operate into a 15pF load, a 10X scope probe is used along with a Picotest J2180Awideband preamplifier to convert the high impedance probe to the 50 Ohm input of the Agilent N9020A Signal Analyzer we are using to measure the clock noise.
-Due to its popularity, we are using an LM317 linear regulator, as well as a custom designed voltage regulator to provide power to the clock for the test.
+Due to its popularity, we are using an LM317 linear regulator, as well as a custom-designed voltage regulator to provide power to the clock for the test.
 A Picotest Voltage Regulator Test Standard or “VRTS” kit is used as the test bed since it provides simple connections to the inputs and outputs, as well as supporting interchangeable linear regulators for comparative measurements.

-Replacing the wall adapter with a bench top supply that is connected to the VRTS board with common 18” banana test leads significantly degrades the performance of the clock as shown in Figure 3.
-While the test leads and the wall adapter both measure approximately 1uH of inductance, the bench supply impedance and test leads result in a much higher Q (and, in fact, is oscillating as can be seen by the appearance of the 2MHz signal and its harmonics ).
+Replacing the wall adapter with a benchtop supply that is connected to the VRTS board with a common 18” banana test leads significantly degrades the performance of the clock as shown in Figure 3.
+While the test leads and the wall adapter both measure approximately 1uH of inductance, the bench supply impedance, and test leads result in a much higher Q (and, in fact, is oscillating as can be seen by the appearance of the 2MHz signal and its harmonics ).
 The addition of a 0.47uF ceramic capacitor at the input to the regulator greatly reduces the input impedance at 2MHz.
 The resulting jitter is reduced to 2.8pS.

-The replacement of the wall adapter with a bench supply and input capacitor decoupling greatly reduced the clock jitter.
+The replacement of the wall adapter with a bench supply and input capacitor decoupling greatly reduced the power supply jitter.
 In order to demonstrate the sensitivity of the clock to the input and output impedances of the power circuitry, a Picotest J2111A Current Injector is used to provide a narrow current pulse that can be connected at either the input or output of the linear regulator, providing external transient stimulus.
 The narrow pulse is rich in harmonics.

 In Figure 5 the current pulse from the J2111A current injector is connected to the output of the linear regulator, where again the finite regulator impedance transformers this current into noise voltage that is then passed on to the clock adding jitter.
-It can be seen in Figure 5 that the high bandwidth custom regulator has much lower impedance below 1MHz as evidenced by the greater reduced spur amplitudes, while the high bandwidth regulator also displays a resonance near 1.5MHz that contributes to jitter and both regulators have a resonance near 5MHz that contributes to jitter.
+It can be seen in Figure 5 that the high bandwidth custom regulator has a much lower impedance below 1MHz as evidenced by the greater reduced spur amplitudes, while the high bandwidth regulator also displays a resonance near 1.5MHz that contributes to jitter and both regulators have a resonance near 5MHz that contributes to jitter.

 In order to assure the validity and also determine the measurement limitations, the displayed average noise level (DANL) is shown in Figure 6.
 The noise floor is approximately -143 dBc and the corresponding jitter is 441fS.